zoontek/react-native-edge-to-edge/README.md

 ### Expo

-Add the library plugin in your `app.json` config file and run `expo prebuild`:
+Add the library plugin in your `app.json` config file and [create a new build](https://docs.expo.dev/develop/development-builds/create-a-build/):

 ```diff
 {